bocchino/fprime/docs/Design/data-products.md

 The port types are documented [here](../../Fw/Dp/docs/sdd.md).

-When you define a component that specifies data products, the component model must have each of these ports.
+Each data product producer component must have each of these ports in its FPP component model.

 ### 3.2.
 Records

 A record is a unit of data.
-As part of an FPP component definition, you can specify one or more records.
+When defining a producer component, you can specify one or more records.
 A record specification consists of a name, a type, and an optional identifier.
 The type specifier may be `raw`, in which case the record